deeplook/svglib/README.rst

 ca. 190 `flags from Wikipedia`_ and some selected `symbols from Wikipedia`_ for test purposes (some of them hinting at more work to be done).

-This release introduces a lot of contributions by Claude Poroz, who stepped forward to give this project a long needed overhaul, for which I'm very grateful.
+This release introduces a lot of contributions by Claude Paroz, who stepped forward to give this project a long needed overhaul, for which I'm very grateful.
 Thanks, Claude!